LunarEngineer/cash-flow-analysis/README.md

 You should not be using this to replace something like SimPy.
 This is just a labor of love.

+## How does this work?

+Every transaction is a custom class which undertands:

+1. How to read a vector that represents 'current state' (1 x simulation width).
+2. How to appropriately update either the 'current state' or another simulation object.

 ## Custom CSS

 Jordan, please make me awesome custom CSS?